ULFIT KOREAN MEDICAL CLINIC

 Research Activities

-A Study on the Corrective Effect of Facial Asymmetry by Traditional Korean Medicine Treatment, Including Temporomandibular Joint Balancing Therapy (TBT)
+A Study on the Facial Asymmetry Correction Effects of Korean Medicine Treatment Including Temporomandibular Joint Balance Therapy (TBT)

 2026.01.07

-This study statistically analyzed the effect of Korean medicine treatment, including temporomandibular joint balance therapy (TBT), on the correction of facial asymmetry through 36 clinical cases.
-Through pre- and post-treatment facial photographs and head X-ray analysis, changes in soft tissue and hard tissue were quantitatively evaluated, and as a result, statistically significant improvement effects were confirmed in most facial asymmetry indicators.
-In addition, concomitant symptoms such as temporomandibular joint pain, headaches, neck/shoulder pain, and bruxism also showed a tendency to improve together.
-This study presents objective data showing that non-surgical Korean medicine treatment can be of practical help in improving facial asymmetry, and is a result demonstrating the research capabilities of a Korean medicine clinic practicing evidence-based medicine.
+This study statistically analyzed the effects of Korean medicine treatment, including Temporomandibular Joint Balancing Therapy (TBT), on facial asymmetry correction through 36 clinical cases.
+Soft and hard tissue changes were quantitatively evaluated through facial photographs and cephalometric X-ray analysis before and after treatment.
+As a result, statistically significant improvements were confirmed in most facial asymmetry indices.
+Furthermore, concomitant symptoms such as TMJ pain, headaches, neck and shoulder pain, and bruxism also tended to improve.
+This study presents objective data showing that non-surgical Korean medicine treatment can be practically helpful in improving facial asymmetry, and the results demonstrate the research capabilities of a Korean medicine clinic practicing evidence-based treatment.

 A Study on the Body Composition Improvement Effects of Dietary Therapy Combined with Wild Ginseng Complex Pharmacopuncture and Herbal Medicine